 A lot of people wonder, “Why can’t I just order the food sensitivity test from my doctor or online?”
 When it comes to food sensitivity tests, you have tests that measure IgG and others that look at mediators.
 Many doctors don’t believe in food sensitivity, and if they do, they will most likely order an IgG test.
 This is the most common test that doctors order to test for food sensitivities.

 IgG’s are antibodies and immune cells release antibodies to fight foreign substances, such as pathogens, foods, and others.
 However, this kind of test is not useful because high IgG levels may also indicate exposure to the food, not necessarily a sensitivity to it.
 In fact, a normal immune system will produce IgG antibodies as a reaction to proteins in the foods you eat, and a high value means that you frequently eat this food and tolerate it.
-IgG levels have not been tied to presence of any certain symptoms.
-Many of my patients say that they didn’t notice any improvement to their symptoms following their IgG test results, confirming that IgG tests do not uncover hidden food sensitivities.
+IgG levels have not been tied to the presence of any certain symptoms.
+Many of my patients say that they didn’t notice any improvement in their symptoms following their IgG test results, confirming that IgG tests do not uncover hidden food sensitivities.

 Let me break it down a little bit further for you.
 Get ready, it’s a lot of information!